16schmittm/Tutorial/IP.md

 #               Welcome to my tutorial!

-### My name is Mike Schmitt, and I am going to teach you some basic things about IP Addresses on Windows 10.
+### My name is Mike Schmitt, and I am going to teach you some basic things about IP Addresses.
 Here are some things will go over.

 * What is an IP address